nats-io/nats-mq/README.md

 ## Notes/Caveats

+* This bridge depends on `github.com/ibm-messaging/mq-golang` which uses CGO to access the MQI libraries.
 * Request/reply with queues is supported but reply-to topics are not.
 * Request/reply with NATS streaming requires that ExcludeHeaders be configured to False, the reply-to channel is in the header.
 Clients need to use the BridgeMessage class to wrap messages on the streaming side.
+* For testing we embed the nats-streaming-server which brings in a fair number of dependencies.
+The bridge executable only requires the nats and streaming clients as well as the go mq-series library.

 ## Developing